-If the first few things that come to your mind when you think of the Bahamas, are shallow turquoise shaded beaches, soft white sand, golden sun rays, platters of the freshest seafood, epic water parks and enchanting party vibes 24/7 – then you have had the right idea from the start about this tropical destination.
+If the first few things that come to your mind when you think of the Bahamas are shallow turquoise-shaded beaches, soft white sand, golden sun rays, platters of the freshest seafood and epic water parks – then you have had the right idea about this tropical destination.

 Where Exactly Is Nassau?

-The Bahamas a.k.a. the Commonwealth of The Bahamas, is actually found in the Atlantic, within the Lucayan Archipelago of the West Indies.
+The Bahamas is actually found in the Atlantic, within the Lucayan Archipelago of the West Indies.
 Nassau -the capital and the largest city in the Bahamas dominates the entire island of New Providence (the most populated island of the Bahamas).

 You might also like: Fascinating facts about the Bahamas

-Before we run off and dive into all the incredible things Nassau has to offer travellers (in one day – if that’s possible), you should make sure to visit at the most ideal time.
-There’s no point making major plans and heading off to the Bahamas if the rain season is ruling the land.
+Before we run off and dive into all the incredible things Nassau has to offer travellers (in one day – if that’s possible), you should make sure to visit during the most ideal time.
+There’s no point making major plans and heading off to the Bahamas if the rainy season is ruling the lands!

-So the best time to visit would be the end of November to mid-April which is the peak season for tourism.
+So the best time to visit would be the end of November to mid-April which happens to be the peak season for tourism.
 Ideal climatic conditions for a beach vacation prevail during this period.

-If you want to have a great time, avoid visiting between June towards the beginning of November since it’s more of a hurricane season.
+If you want a great time, avoid visiting between June and the beginning of November since it’s hurricane season.

-How To Best Spend A Day At Nassau?
+How To Best Spend A Day In Nassau?

 Take a 15-20 minute walk from the Port Cruise – it’s quite literally the closest beach to the Nassau Cruise Port.
-Perfect for all ages of beach lovers.
-During spring, surprisingly, the beach doesn’t get overly crowded, so it’s serene.
+Junkanoo Beach is perfect for all ages of beach lovers.
+During Spring, surprisingly, the beach doesn’t get overly crowded, so it’s serene.

 Apart from enjoying the bright shades of turquoise waters and the soft sandy stretch, you can also go kayaking here and have some super flavour-filled Bahamian beach snacks from the beach cafes around – when you are hungry!